gargs/JWT3PA/README.md

 ## Token Table

-Your token model should conform to `ThirdPartyJWTUserAuthenticationToken` and the corresponding table should contain at least these two columns:
+Your token model should conform to `ThirdPartyJWTUserAuthenticationToken` and the corresponding table should contain at least these two properties:

 - value - text column that stores the Bearer Authorization header for this user.
 - user - Reference column to the *user* table